oaeproject/Hilary/README.md

 ### Running tests

 To run tests just make sure you have installed all dependencies (`lerna bootstrap`) and run `yarn run test`.
-To run tests on a specific module, just append its path as follows: `yarn run test-module -- packages/oae-principals/tests`.
+To run tests on a specific module, just append its path as follows: `yarn run test-module oae-principals`.

 ## Get in touch